jaydoshi33/Cosmos-ZoneManagementSystem/README.md

-# COSMOS ZMS (Zone Management System)
+# 🛜 COSMOS ZMS (Zone Management System)

-A comprehensive Zone Management System designed for efficient advancing spectrum sharing and monitoring in NYC/Manhattan.
+A comprehensive Zone Management System designed for advancing efficient spectrum sharing and monitoring in NYC/Manhattan.
 This project consists of a modern React-based frontend and a Python-based backend API for processing SCM (Spectrum Consumption Model) data.

-#### This project is funded by the National Science Foundation(NSF), and being developed in collaboration with Syracuse University, Columbia University, Rutgers University, Princeton University and the NOAA.
+💰 This project is funded by the National Science Foundation(NSF), and being developed in collaboration with **Columbia University**, **Princeton University**, **Syracuse University**, **Rutgers University** and the **NOAA**.

-## Project UI
+## 💻 Project UI
 ### Home Page
 ![Home Page](./ss/Screenshot%202025-09-19%20154219.png)